-Your doctor will examine your child, looking for the signs and symptoms of rickets discussed above.
-In addition to a physical examination, your doctor may recommend specific tests to help determine whether your child has rickets.
+The doctor will examine your child, looking for the signs and symptoms of rickets discussed above.
+In addition to a physical examination, your child's doctor may recommend specific tests to help determine whether your child has rickets.

 The level of calcium in our blood must stay constant.
-If we do not take in enough calcium, then our bodies will pull the calcium it needs out of our bones.
+If we do not take in enough calcium, our body will pull the calcium it needs out of our bones.
 This makes bones weak and fragile.

-Your doctor can test the calcium, phosphorus, and Vitamin D levels in your child's blood.
-Normal blood calcium and phosphorus do not rule out rickets.
+The doctor can test the calcium, phosphorus, and Vitamin D levels in your child's blood.
+However, normal blood calcium and phosphorus do not rule out rickets.
 Low blood calcium and phosphorus levels can indicate very serious rickets or the type of rickets that runs in families.